 The voices on the recording describe various ways human beings have affected the ocean: overfishing, acidification, plastics pollution, contamination from construction, oil and nuclear spills.
 These activities have created a “quiet crisis” which endangers many lifeforms, on land as well as in the sea, and yet is not obviously felt by most people in developed countries.
 Solutions will require sustained attention to the consequences of our lifestyles—especially in areas that are difficult to see.

-The score (both A4 and US Letter size PDFs) and fixed media WAV file can be purchased from Gumroad.
 Watch Martha Cargo and Allison Nicotera perform Testing the Second Breath in Brooklyn: